Forms to File

 FCC Form 499-Q

 Filers use the FCC Form 499-Q to report historical revenues from the prior quarter and to forecast revenues for the upcoming quarter.
-Filers that do not have a direct universal service obligation (de minimis) are not required to file the FCC Form 499-Q.
+Filers that do not have a direct universal service obligation (de minimis) are not required to file the FCC Form 499-Q. For more information about how to file FCC Form 499-Q, view the FCC Form 499-Q training video.

 The projected revenue data reported on this form is used to calculate the FCC universal service contribution factor and circularity factor, as well as to calculate the filer’s monthly universal service contribution obligation.